JSBSim-Team/jsbsim/UnrealEngine/README.md

  - The Primary Flight Display is very simple too.
 A pitch indicator would help too...
  - The terrain is a sample terrain.
 One might use other terrain sources, as long as the georeferencing is correct!
  - Gamepad support is limited, but can easily be improved in the Input Settings
- - Multiple instances of JSBSim components/aircrafts currently does not work.
-You can only run one aircraft simulation at a time.